Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

-The remaining case considers that for every vertex in $\MST(S)$ there exist two consecutive adjacent edges that span an angle larger than $\pi$.
+In the remaining case, for every vertex in an $\MST(S)$ there are two consecutive adjacent edges that span an angle larger than $\pi$.
 In such an $\MST(S)$, every vertex has degree at most three, since the angle between adjacent edges is at least $\pi/3$.

 \begin{theorem} Consider a set $S$ of $n\geq 4$ points in the plane for which every vertex in the minimum spanning tree $\MST(S)$ has two consecutive adjacent edges spanning an angle larger than $\pi$.
-Then there exist two plane spanning trees $R=G(S,E_R)$ and $B=G(S,E_B)$ such that $E_R\cap E_B=\emptyset$ and $\max\{\BE(R), \BE(B)\}\leq 3\BE(\MST(S))$ (where at most one edge of $E_R\cup E_B$ is larger than $2\BE(\MST(S))$). \end{theorem} \begin{proof} As before in Theorem~\ref{thm:nonpointed} we will use our construction scheme for trees rooted at a leaf for the majority of the points and use a small local construction that avoids double edges.
+Then there exist two plane spanning trees $R=G(S,E_R)$ and $B=G(S,E_B)$ such that $E_R\cap E_B=\emptyset$ and $\max\{\BE(R), \BE(B)\}\leq 3\BE(\MST(S))$.
+In addition, at most one edge of $E_R\cup E_B$ is longer than $2\BE(\MST(S))$. \end{theorem} \begin{proof} As before in Theorem~\ref{thm:nonpointed} we will use our construction scheme for trees rooted at a leaf for the majority of the points and use a small local construction that avoids double edges.
 In this case, instead of removing a single vertex $v$ to decompose the tree we use a set of four vertices as follows.
-We first start at a leaf of $\MST(S)$ to generate a connected graph $P$ with four vertices that is a subgraph of $\MST(S)$.
+We start at a leaf of $\MST(S)$ to generate a connected graph $P$ with four vertices that is a subgraph of $\MST(S)$.
 Then we show how to construct $R$ and $B$ for $S$ for the different cases of $P$ in combination with the remainder of $\MST(S)$.

-\textbf{The construction of $P=\{v_3,v_2,v_1,v_0\}$:} Let $v_3$ be a leaf of $\MST(S)$.
+\textbf{The construction of $\bm{P=\{v_3,v_2,v_1,v_0\}}$:} Let $v_3$ be a leaf of $\MST(S)$.
 For the construction of $P$, we root $\MST(S)$ at $v_3$.
 We call the number of vertices in the (sub)tree of which that vertex is a root of (including itself) the \emph{weight} of a vertex.
 Hence, the weight of $v_3$ is $n$.
 Further, the angle between two successive incident edges at a vertex of $\MST(S)$ that is larger than~$\pi$ is called the \emph{big angle}.